chrisleereis/Ao-Natsu-Line-Translation/README.md

 - Select `Open Mod Data Location`
 - A window will open showing the directory `yuzu\load\01009B7015E68000`
 - In this folder, create a new folder named `English`
-- Move the contents of XYZ into `English` and close the window
+- Move the contents of XYZ into `yuzu\load\01009B7015E68000\English` and close the window
-- in Yuzu, right click `アオナツライン` and select `Start Game with Custom Configuration`
+- In Yuzu, right click `アオナツライン` and select `Start Game with Custom Configuration`
 - Enjoy!

 ## FAQ